McLaren MP4/8: 1993 season

-At the next round, in Estoril for the Portuguese Grand Prix, Mika Häkkinen went on to out-qualify Senna (a rare occurrence for the Brazilian to be out-qualified by a teammate) and was in a competitive position in the race, dueling with Jean Alesi's Ferrari.
-Häkkinen however, ran too close to the Ferrari at the 5th gear final corner, losing downforce and understeering onto the grass, and into the wall.
+At the next round in Estoril for the 1993 Portuguese Grand Prix, Mika Häkkinen went on to out-qualify Senna (a rare occurrence for the Brazilian to be out-qualified by a teammate) and was in a competitive position in the race, dueling with Jean Alesi's Ferrari.
+Häkkinen ran too close to the Ferrari at the 5th gear final corner, losing downforce and understeering onto the grass, and into the wall.
 For the remainder of the season he went on to score one podium, and another retirement from a competitive position.